moralescastillo/mysite/blog/_posts/2023-03-31-linking-adf-bq.md

 <font size="-1"><center><span> Working with Azure Data Factory and Google BigQuery </span></center></font>
 <br>

 One advantage of Azure Data Factory (ADF) is its ability to integrate to a variety of data warehouses.
-Such integrations are called linked services.
+Such integrations are called *linked services*.
 They are connections to an external data source or data destination.

 In this example, we go over the requirements and steps to create a BigQuery linked service in ADF.
 We use a google service account and its key file in JSON format.
 Additionally, we use a self-hosted integration runtime installed on a windows virtual machine (VM).